UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/bot_parameterization.md

 # Liquidator, disputer and monitor bot parameterization

-The UMA liquidator, disputer and monitor bots are highly configurable enabling their operation to be fine tuned in different deployment environments.
-Additionally, the bots are designed to be runnable in a config light fraomework through aggressive defaulting.
-This makes the bots simple to set up if you don't need all the settings that come with the more involved configs.
+The UMA liquidator, disputer, and monitor bots are highly configurable enabling their operation to be fine tuned in different deployment environments.
+Additionally, the bots are designed to be runnable with very little configuration out of the box due to ample use of sensible defaults.
+This makes the bots simple to setup if you don't need all the settings that come with a more involved configuration.

 This doc outlines possible configuration options for bot deployment.

 ## Common configuration settings

-Across the three bots (liquidator, disputer and monitor) there is a fair amount of shared configuration.
-This shared logic is first outlined.
-After this, bot specific configs are listed.
+All three bots (liquidator, disputer, and monitor) share some configuration options, but each also have bot-specific options as well.

 ### Common config

 - `EMP_ADDRESS`**[required]**: address of the deployed expiring multi party contract on the given network you want to connect to.
-This config defines the synthetic that the bot will be liquidating.
+This config will determine the synthetic token that the bot will be concerned with.
 - `MNEMONIC`**[required OR `PRIVATE_KEY`]**: defines the wallet for the bots to use.
 Generate and seed with Ether & synthetics before running the bot.
 - `PRIVATE_KEY`**[required OR `MNEMONIC`]**: defines the wallet for the bots to use.
 Generate and seed with Ether & synthetics before running the bot.
 - `COMMAND`**[required if using Docker]**: initial entry point the bot uses when the bot's Docker container starts running.
-- `INFURA_API_KEY` [optional]: specify an infura API key for the bot to use.
+- `INFURA_API_KEY` [optional]: specify an Infura API key for the bot to use.
 By default this uses a shared key stored in the repo.
-If you experience issues with accessing infura try adding your own key.
+If you experience issues with accessing Infura try adding your own key.
-- `CUSTOM_NODE_URL` [optional]: specify a Ethereum RPC node URL.
+- `CUSTOM_NODE_URL` [optional]: specify an Ethereum RPC node URL.
 This can run over `https` or `wss` depending on your preference.
 - `POLLING_DELAY`[optional]: how long the bot should wait (in seconds) before running a polling cycle.
 If excluded the bot defaults to polling every 60 seconds.
 - `PRICE_FEED_CONFIG`[optional]: configuration object used to parameterize the bot's price feed.
 If excluded then the bot will try and infer the price feed based on the identifer name.
 Optionally, you can override this.
 This config, if provided, contains the following:
   - `type` specifies the configuration of the price feed.
 The `medianizer` provides the median of the price of the identifier over a set of different exchanges.